 Service Level 2 - All residential streets and school ADA routes.

 Service Level 3 - Cul-de-sacs and alleyways.

 Click here to place a service request with the City.

 CMA Ice Melt

-Daybreak uses calcium magnesium acetate (CMA) to help prevent ice build up.
-CMA is thought to be more environmentally friendly than other products found on the market. as well as less corrosive to concrete, plants and sod.
+Daybreak uses calcium magnesium acetate (CMA) to help prevent ice build-up.
+CMA is thought to be more environmentally friendly than other products found on the market and less corrosive to concrete, plants and sod.
 It is meant to be applied sparingly.
-To use, apply a thin, even layer to prevent ice build up and try to avoid using in excessive amounts.
-If you apply too much in an area. spread it out with a broom or flush it with water.
+To use, apply a thin, even layer to prevent ice build-up and avoid using in excessive amounts.
+If you apply too much in an area, spread it out with a broom or flush it with water.